Severe combined immunodeficiency (SCID): Specific defects

 - Harvard Medical School

-Combined immunodeficiency syndromes are a heterogeneous group of disorders arising from a disturbance in the development and function of both T and B cells (cellular and humoral immunity) (figure 1 and table 1 and table 2) [1,2].
+Combined immunodeficiency syndromes are a heterogeneous group of disorders arising from a disturbance in the development and function of both T and B cell (cellular and humoral immunity) arms of the adaptive immune system (figure 1 and table 1 and table 2) [1,2].
 These disorders are termed "severe" (eg, severe combined immune deficiency [SCID]) when they lead to early death from overwhelming infection, typically in the first year of life [3-5].
 Mutations of a particular gene may lead to SCID or to milder immunodeficiency, depending upon whether the defect is complete or partial.
 Gene defects that lead to partial function of the gene product are called "hypomorphic", whereas complete defects are called "null" or "amorphic."

 Brief synopses are given for the molecular types of SCID that are discussed in detail separately: